-BBB An issue rated BBB is regarded as backed by an adequate capacity to pay the preferred stock obligations.
+S&P

+- AAA This is the highest rating that may be assigned by Standard & Poor's to a preferred stock issue and indicates an extremely strong capacity to pay the preferred stock obligations. - AA A preferred stock issue rated AA also qualifies as a high-quality, fixed-income security.
+The capacity to pay preferred stock obligations is very strong, although not as overwhelming as for issues rated AAA. - A An issue rated A is backed by a sound capacity to pay the preferred stock obligations, although it is somewhat more susceptible to the adverse effects of changes in circumstances and economic conditions. - An issue rated BBB is regarded as backed by an adequate capacity to pay the preferred stock obligations.
 Whereas it normally exhibits adequate protection parameters, adverse economic conditions or changing circumstances are more likely to lead to a weakened capacity to make payments for a preferred stock in this category than for issues in the A category.

-BBB, CCC Preferred stock rated BB, B, and CCC is regarded, on balance, as predominantly speculative with respect to the issuer's capacity to pay preferred stock obligations.
+BB, B, CCC Preferred stock rated BB, B, and CCC is regarded, on balance, as predominantly speculative with respect to the issuer's capacity to pay preferred stock obligations.
 BB indicates the lowest degree of speculation and CCC the highest.
 While such issues will likely have some quality and protective characteristics, these are outweighed by large uncertainties or major risk exposures to adverse conditions.

-CC The rating CC is reserved for a preferred stock issue that is in arrears on dividends or sinking fund payments, but that is currently paying. С A preferred stock rated C is a nonpaying issue.
+The rating CC is reserved for a preferred stock issue that is in arrears on dividends or sinking fund payments, but that is currently paying.

+C A preferred stock rated C is a nonpaying issue.

 D A preferred stock rated D is a nonpaying issue with the issuer in default on debt instruments.

 N.R.
 This indicates that no rating has been requested, that there is insufficient information on which to base a rating, or that Standard & Poor's does not rate a particular type of obligation as a matter of policy.

 Note Plus (+) or minus (-).
 To provide more detailed indications of preferred stock quality, ratings from AA to CCC may be modified by the addition of a plus or minus sign to show relative standing within the major rating categories.